Buttys/YGOCore/README.md

 but this version might not be the latest version avliable.

 ##Configuration##
 `ygoserver.exe` takes two parameters, a port, and a `*.INI` format configuration file with these configurations.
-Without parameters YGOCore will look for the above file structure after tying to load config.txt
+Without parameters YGOCore will look for the above file structure after tying to load config.txt.
+For example `c:\ygocore\ygoserver.exe 9101 alternative-configuration.ini`.
+Will start the server on port 9101 ignoring the configuration files `serverport` and load `alternative-configuration.ini` and not `config.txt`.

 * `serverport` what server port to listen on, default `8911`
 * `path` default realitive path, default '.'.
 * `scriptfolder` path to the script folder default `script'.
 * `cardcdb` path to the card database default `cards.cdb`.
 * `banlist` path to the banlist file default `lflist.conf`.
+* `errorlog` enable logging to file on fatal error, default true
-* `consolelog` enable console logging
+* `consolelog` enable console logging, default true
-* `handshuffle` enable disable hand shuffling, do not sue with out the Buttys/ygopro `ocgcore.dll`
+* `handshuffle` enable disable hand shuffling, do not use with out the Buttys/ygopro `ocgcore.dll` and not Fluorohydride/ygopro
 * `autoendturn` enable auto ending the turn of players that run over time.
 * `clientversion` set the version of the core is expecting
 * `splashscreen` enable disable the startup art, default enabled.
 Requires `consolelog`